ralex/salt-laptop/README.md

 # salt-laptop
-Saltstack top file for masterless minion on a laptop
+Saltstack states for masterless minion on a laptop